Embird Embroidery Software

 Fill object - rows of stitches

-Left: last point on each row of stitches is omitted.
-Right: complete rows
+Left: The last point on each row of stitches is omitted.
+Right: Complete rows are maintained.

 Max.
-Random Broadening defines the maximum random prolongation of fill stitches to the side.
-Random Broadening adds a 'ragged edges' effect to objects.
+Random Broadening specifies the maximum random extension of fill stitches to the side.
+This setting adds a "ragged edges" effect to the object.

 Gradient